tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard4/tf.contrib.learn.TensorFlowRNNRegressor.md

 *  <b>`deep`</b>: boolean, optional

-    If True, will return the parameters for this estimator and contained subobjects that are estimators.
+    If `True`, will return the parameters for this estimator and contained subobjects that are estimators.

 ##### Returns: